DimitriPalmer22/Relapse-Code-Documentation/README.md

 > ***NOTE***: If anything needs to updated / added / deleted, please let Dimitri know.

+### How Do I Use This Wiki?

+Click the link at the top of the page ([or right here](<./Documentation/Documentation.md>)) to go to the documentation home page.
+That should provide you with a list of links that will eventually take you to where you want to be.

+Alternatively, you can open the `Documentation` folder in this repository to see a list of all the `.md` files that make up this wiki.

 # Contributing to This Wiki

 #### What is Markdown?